False membership rate control in mixture models

 \section{Conclusion and discussion}

-We have presented new data-driven methods providing both clustering and selection that ensure an FCR control guarantee in a mixture model.
+We have presented new data-driven methods providing both clustering and selection that ensure an FMR control guarantee in a mixture model.
 The plug-in approach was shown to be theoretically valid both when the parameter estimation is accurate and the sample size is large enough.
-When this is not necessarily the case, we proposed two second-order bootstrap corrections that have been shown to increase the FCR control ability on numerical experiments.
-Finally, applying our unsupervised methods to a supervised data set, our approach has been qualitatively validated by considering the attached labels as revealing the true clusters: our approach produces a selection/clustering close to what one would have done by observing the labels with some misclassification error range.
+When this is not necessarily the case, we proposed two second-order bootstrap corrections that have been shown to increase the FMR control ability on numerical experiments.
+Finally, applying our unsupervised methods to a supervised data set, our approach has been qualitatively validated by considering the attached labels as revealing the true clusters.

-We would like to underline that the cluster number $Q$ is assumed to be fixed and known throughout the study.
-In practice, it can be fitted from the data by using the standard AIC or BIC criteria.
+We underline that the cluster number $Q$ is assumed to be fixed and known throughout the study.
+In practice, it can be fitted from the data by using the standard AIC or BIC criteria, using the entire data before application of the selection rule.
 In addition, if several values of $Q$ make sense from a practical viewpoint, we recommend to provide to the practitioner the collection of the corresponding outputs.